cjxo/real-time-chat-server/README.md

 The server will start and listen for incoming connections at http://localhost:3000

 # Missing Features
+- Supabase for storage
-- Image Messaging
+- Send Image Messaging
 - Block User
-- Two different users can message each other if and only if they have mutually added each other.
+- Two different users can message each other if and only if they have mutually added each other
 - Update User Profile Pic